 - Set standard bookkeeping policies for your company.
-Accounting for revenues and expenses is mandatory.
-Document your business’s processes for submission of expense reports (expense management), separation of duties within accounts receivable and payable, internal controls over financial reporting, inventory management, etc.
+Document your business’s processes for separation of business and personal expenses, submission of expense reports (expense management), categorizing business transactions, remitting sales tax and safeguarding financial information.

 - Choose software that is understandable and reliable.
-Become familiar with basic accounting terms such as accrual versus cash, capitalization, equity, etc. Add a bank feed to your check register to enhance accuracy and save time on data entry.
+Become familiar with basic accounting terms such as account, profit, loss, financial statement and estimated tax.
+Add a bank feed to your check register to enhance accuracy and save time on data entry.

-- Be involved in the bookkeeping process by reviewing your bank statements, reconciling the book versus bank balances and running financial reports.
+- Be involved in the bookkeeping process by reviewing your bank statements, verifying that the bank statement is matched to its register and running financial reports like profit and loss.

 - A best practice is to recruit a Certified Public Accountant (CPA) and Certified Bookkeeper (CB) on your team.
 They compile financial information for discussions about strategies like scaling your business.

-Bookkeeping is a workflow that your company must implement.
+Bookkeeping is a workflow that your company uses to tell its financial story.
 Use bookkeeping as a frame of reference to evaluate the growth of your business.

 Pierce, CPA & Advisors assists businesses with planning, development, growth and resiliency.
 Contact Pierce, CPA & Advisors at (205) 370-4508 and/or welisten@AuthenticCPA.com today!